prancer-io/cloud-validation-framework/docs/docs/api/collection.md

 **Database Collection - get**
 ---
-- This API is for get the list of available database collections which are set in snapshot nodes.
+- This API is for get the list of available database collections in which the actual cloud/IaC snapshot JSON file is stored.

 **CURL Sample**
 ```